VISHNU4546/OS-notes-for-placement/README.md

-# OS notes for placement
+# OS notes for Interview preparation.